 Procedure

-- An assessment or case study may be part of the procedure.
+An assessment, case and/or reference check may be part of the procedure.

 Terms of appointment

-- A medical examination for admission to the pension fund;
+- A medical examination for admission to the pension fund (Participation is mandatory, including a personal contribution);

 - Dutch citizenship.

-Important information for interested parties outside the Caribbean Netherlands
+Important information for interested applicants living outside the Caribbean Netherlands

 - The salary is paid in American dollars, the official currency in the Caribbean Netherlands;